 Can an Interrail Pass be used on the Metro and other public transportation?

 No, it cannot.
 You’ll have to buy individual tickets or a pass in the city you’re visiting.

 Does the interrail pass save you money?
 It depends.

 Some European countries have their own national rail pass which can only be used in that country.
-Those countries are listed below (countries not listed below don't have their own passes - they simply use the Eurail/Interrail system).
+Those countries are included in the list of passes here, with one exception: Great Britain.